arslucky/spring-projects/oauth2/README.md

 |[order-service](order-service)|17|3.0.2|TODO|TODO|Order service, stores Order and Invoice data in MongoDB|

 ## Environment
-Default application [properties](commons/src/main/resources/default.properties) are put to the [commons](commons) module and available in the each module classpath as a library.
+Default application [properties](commons/src/main/resources/default.properties) and [dev properties](commons/src/main/resources/default-dev.properties) are put to the [commons](commons) module and available in the each module classpath as a library.
 This approach allows to store all **pre-Spring context** loading settings in one place and make easier running applications and testing in an IDE without extra variable settings.
-Properties can be overridden in command line.
+Properties can be overridden in a command line.

 ## Build
 ### Linux